4 Basic Steps to Nominate Your Property

 Research Your Building

 There are many reasons people may want to research a building.
-We provide guidance in how to conduct that research and survey your historic property.
+We can provide guidance on how to research and document your history properly.

-• Research Title Abstracts at the County Recorder's Office.
+• Research Title Abstracts at your County Recorder's Office to determine historic owners

-• Building Permit Registers can be researched through our Research Center.
+• Building Permit Registers can be researched through the Utah Historical Society Research Center

 Image